 Institute of Physics Jocelyn Bell Burnell Medal and Prize for the very early career female physicist of the year 2017.

-The Women in Physics Group invites applications from women at the start of their careers in physics who have made a substantial contribution to the subject and have undertaken activities to support and encourage others in the field.
-The prize is awarded annually to a woman who is within five years of the award of her first degree in physics (Bachelor's or Master's),allowing for career breaks, and is either working as a physicist or is engaged in postgraduate study in physics.
+The IOP and Women in Physics Group invite applications from women at the start of their careers in physics who have made a substantial contribution to the subject and have undertaken activities to support and encourage others in the field.
+The medal and prize is awarded annually to a woman who is within five years of the award of her first degree in physics (Bachelor's or Master's), not including career breaks, and is either working as a physicist or is engaged in postgraduate study in physics.

-The Very Early Career Woman Physicist of the Year Award seeks to recognise the outstanding work of women embarking on a career in physics and to promote the career opportunities open to people with physics qualifications.
+The Jocelyn Bell Burnell Medal and Prize seeks to recognise the outstanding work of women embarking on a career in physics and to promote the career opportunities open to people with physics qualifications.